-Request a different administrative conduct officer in advance of the hearing.
-The University will attempt to eliminate any administrative conduct officer bias in the conduct process.
-If a respondent is concerned about bias, they may request a different administrative conduct officer in advance of the hearing.
-Determination of whether a different administrative conduct officer is warranted will be decided by the Vice Provost for Student Success, Executive Director for UM Housing and Community Standards, or designee.
+Request a different administrative conduct officer or board member in advance of the hearing.
+The University will attempt to eliminate any administrative conduct officer or board member bias in the conduct process.
+If a respondent is concerned about bias, they may request a different administrative conduct officer or board member in advance of the hearing.
+Determination of whether a different administrative conduct officer or board member is warranted will be decided by the Vice Provost for Student Success, Executive Director for UM Housing and Community Standards, or designee.